 First, it’s important to remember that Labor and Delivery is in a separate unit that’s isolated from other parts of the hospital.
-OB staff rarely visit other floors unless necessary for OB patient care, and the OB nursing team does not float to other units, which further reduces exposure risk.
+OB staff rarely visit other floors unless necessary for OB patient care which reduces exposure risk.
 We also provide additional screening of patient and support person before they enter the OB unit, and they are both continually monitored for symptoms throughout their stay.
 We have limited our visitor policy and ask that only one support person be allowed to stay with the laboring mom and that support person is screened and provided a mask upon entry.
 Additionally, all OB patients are COVID-19 tested before they are admitted, all OB nurses wear appropriate PPE for safe delivery, babies stay in the room with moms and we work to quickly discharge OB patients, as appropriate – usually within 24 hours after vaginal birth and 48 hours after a C-section.

 Yes, the support person is screened for symptoms and fevers each day and they are only allowed to stay with the mom and baby and not wander through the hospital.
 Additionally, we strongly encourage the support partner to stay at hospital for the duration of the patient’s stay.
 If they need to leave for any reason, they must be screened again at hospital entrance and at OB unit when they return.
 If they are found to have symptoms, they will not be allowed to re-enter hospital or unit.